 Legal compliance cannot be overlooked.
 Businesses should ensure that their practices align with applicable laws and regulations governing fiduciary duties and trust arrangements.
 This not only protects against legal liabilities but also reinforces the integrity of the business structure.

-Moreover, ongoing training and education for employees regarding fiduciary duties and the implications of constructive trusts can further reduce misunderstandings.
+Ongoing training and education for employees regarding fiduciary duties and the implications of constructive trusts can further reduce misunderstandings.
 By embedding these elements into the organizational framework, businesses can foster a proactive environment that anticipates issues rather than merely reacting to them.
-In summation, effectively preventing constructive trust issues requires a multifaceted approach that prioritizes clear agreements, risk assessment, conflict management, and legal compliance, all while actively engaging stakeholders in the process.
+Effectively preventing constructive trust issues requires a multifaceted approach that prioritizes clear agreements, risk assessment, conflict management, and legal compliance, all while actively engaging stakeholders in the process.